coleenquadros/configuration/README.md

 In any case, you typically won't need to modify the roles, just find the role you want the user to belong to.
 Roles can be associated with the services:
 `service/<name>/roles/<rolename>.yml`, or to teams:
 `teams/<name>/roles/<rolename>.yml`.
-Check out the currently defined ones to know what role to include.
+Check out the currently defined roles to know which one to add.

 ## Design